 5] Perform a Fresh Start, In-place upgrade repair or Cloud Reset

 At this point, if the issue is still unresolved, it’s most likely due to some kind of system corruption that cannot be resolved conventionally.
 In this case, you can try Fresh Start, In-place upgrade repair to reset every Windows component.
-Also, if you’re running Windows 10 version 1909 and later, you can try Cloud Reset and see if that helps.
+Also, if you’re running Windows 10/11, you can try Cloud Reset and see if that helps.

 Any of these solutions should work for you!